layer5io/service-mesh-labs/Meshery-Adapters/linkerd-meshery-adapter/step3.md

     `kubectl port-forward svc/web-svc 80:80 --address 0.0.0.0 -n default`{{Execute}}

 **Success!**
 The `emojivoto` sample application has now been onboarded on to your Linkerd instance.
+This may take some time.
 As a final check, let's verify your data plane environment with this check:

 `linkerd -n emojivoto check --proxy`{{execute}}

-The Emojivoto sample application should now be deployed at HTTP port:`8080`.
-Make your way to the `Linkerd-Emojivoto` Server tab.
-For this tutorial, the server is configured to be listening at `http://localhost:8080`
+The Emojivoto sample application should now be deployed at HTTP port:`80`.
+Make your way to the `Emojivoto` Server tab.
+For this tutorial, the server is configured to be listening at `http://localhost:80`

 **Note**: The Sample Application may take upto a minute to deploy.
 Please be patient